dotnet-architecture/eShopOnContainers/k8s/README.CICD.k8s.md

 ## Prerequisites
 * A Kubernetes cluster.
 Follow Azure Container Service's [walkthrough](https://docs.microsoft.com/en-us/azure/container-service/container-service-kubernetes-walkthrough) to create one.
 * A private Docker registry.
 Follow Azure Container Registry's [guide](https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal) to create one.
-* Optionally, previous steps can be skipped if you run gen-k8s-env.ps1 script to automatically create the azure environment needed for kubernetes deployment.
+* Optionally, previous steps can be skipped if you run gen-k8s-env.ps1 (or gen-k8s-env-aks.ps1 if you would like to use AKS instead of ACS) script to automatically create the azure environment needed for kubernetes deployment.
 Azure cli 2.0 must be previously installed [installation guide](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
 For example:

 >```
 >./gen-k8s-env -resourceGroupName k8sGroup -location westeurope -registryName k8sregistry -orchestratorName k8s-cluster -dnsName k8s-dns
+>```
+or using AKS instead of ACS
+>```
+>./gen-k8s-env-aks -resourceGroupName k8sGroup -location westeurope -registryName k8sregistry -dnsName k8s-dns -serviceName k8s-cluster -createAcr true -nodeCount 3 -nodeVMSize Standard_D2_v2
 >```
 * An `Azure Blob storage`.
 It is needed for storing the kubernetes config file used by the hosted agent to access to Kubernetes cluster.
 Example: